Plant Styling 101: Small Spaces

 Maximize Your Space

 When working with a small footprint you need to make use of all available space.
 Make use of shelves and hanging plants to increase your usable space.
-Placing plants at varying heights also leads the eye and helpful create a more spacious feel.
+Placing plants at varying heights also leads the eye and helps create a more spacious feel.
 If you live in a dorm room or rental apartment, you may not be able to permanently adhere shelving or hooks to the walls or ceiling, but you can use heavy-duty removable adhesive strips to secure hooks or brackets.
 Just pay attention to the weight limitations of the adhesive strips.

 The statuesque Sansevieria, particularly the Sansevieria laurentii and Sansevieria Frozen are showstoppers on their own, but these indoor plants also make it easy to add height and greenery to a tight corner or cramped nook.